vuusale/ReportGenie/README.md

 ### 📖 Usage Guide

-1. Enter Project Details: Start by telling the Genie what project you’re working on and who it’s for.
+1. Start by telling the Genie details about the project you’re working on such as start and end dates, executive summary, etc.
 2. Describe Vulnerabilities: For each vulnerability:
   - Provide a title (e.g., “SQL Injection in Login Form”).
   - Select the severity (Low, Medium, High, or Critical).